Fiat Tempra

 The Fiat Tempra (Type 159) is a small family car produced by the Italian automaker Fiat from 1990 to 1996 in Italy.
 The Tempra was intended as a replacement for the Fiat Regata.
-The original project was called Tipo 3, being a mid size car between the Fiat Tipo (project Tipo 2) and the bigger Fiat Croma (project Tipo 4).
-The Tempra shares its Type Three platform with the Lancia Dedra and Alfa Romeo 155.
+The original project was called Tipo 3, being a mid-size car between the Fiat Tipo (project Tipo 2) and the bigger Fiat Croma (project Tipo 4).
+The Tempra shared its Type Three platform with the Lancia Dedra and Alfa Romeo 155.

 The Tempra was named the 1991 Semperit Irish Car of the Year in Ireland.
 In Brazil, the Tempra was built from 1991 to 1998.
 The car was also assembled in Turkey by Tofaş and in Vietnam by Mekong Auto in complete knock down until 2000.

 Overview

-The saloon of the Tempra was shown for the first time in newspapers in November 1989, and introduced in February 1990 at the Geneva Motor Show, with the station wagon (marketed as the "Tempra SW") arriving two months later in Turin.
+The saloon of the Tempra was shown for the first time in newspapers in November 1989, and introduced in March 1990 at the Geneva Motor Show, with the station wagon (marketed as the "Tempra SW") arriving two months later in Turin.
 The initial engine range comprised 1.4, 1.6 and 1.8 petrol units and normally aspirated and turbocharged 1.9 litre diesel units.

 The car began to be produced in Brazil for Latin American markets, after being introduced in Aruba, September 1991.
 First seen in September 1992, a two door coupé version of it, was produced exclusively for the market in Brazil.
-It was built until 1995, and an turbocharged petrol version was also available there.
+It was built until 1995, and a turbocharged petrol version was also available there.